plotly/dash-labs/docs/08-MultiPageDashApp.md

    If not supplied, then looks for `layout` from within the supplied `module`.

 - `**kwargs`:
-   Arbitrary keyword arguments that can be stored
+   Arbitrary keyword arguments that can be stored.

 `page_registry` stores the original property that was passed in under